jfield24/pandas-challenge/PyCitySchools/Observable Trends.md

-# pandas-challenge

-In this assignment I conducted a thorough analysis of a school district's data using Pandas (JupyterLab).

 Through conducting this analysis I was able to make some of observations about trends in the data.

 Firstly, my analysis grouping school results based on average school spending per student yielded surprising results.